Carl Frampton: Frampton vs. Warrington

 Immediately after Frampton's win over Jackson, Warren announced that Frampton would be challenging IBF featherweight champion Josh Warrington, who was also in attendance and entered the ring.
 Warren announced the fight would take place in December 2018 and shown live and exclusive on BT Sport Box Office, BT's new pay-per-view platform.
 On 28 August, Boxing Scene reported a press conference would take place in the coming weeks with the fight likely to take place at the Manchester Arena.
 Warren wanted the fight to take place in a stadium, however did not want any mandatories to get in the way as a stadium fight would likely take place in Spring 2019.
 It was reported that Frampton would earn around £2 million for the fight.
 On 15 September, the fight was officially announced to take place at the Manchester Arena on 22 December 2018.
 Warrington weighed 125.6 pounds and Frampton came in slightly heavier at 125.9 pounds, both successfully making the featherweight limit.
 Frampton lost the fight by unanimous decision.
-The judges scored the fight 116–112, 116-112 and 116–113 in favor of Warrington.
+The judges scored the fight 116–112, 116–112 and 116–113 in favor of Warrington.

-Junior-lightweight
+Super featherweight

 Frampton vs. McCreary

 His first fight following the loss to Warrington was scheduled for 10 August 2019, against Emmanuel Dominguez.
 However, Frampton was forced to withdraw from the fight after a large concrete ornament accidentally struck his left hand, fracturing his metacarpal.
 After his hand healed, he moved up in weight, facing Tyler McCreary on 30 November at the Cosmopolitan of Las Vegas.
+Initially, he was set to face former super bantamweight champion Isaac Dogboe, but Dogboe pulled out, referencing unspecified reasons.

 Frampton came out as the aggressor from the opening bell, forcing McCreary on the defensive.
 In the sixth round, Frampton scored a knockdown with a left-right combination to the body of his opponent, forcing him to go down to the canvas on one knee.
 McCreary was back on his feet at the count of nine to continue the fight.
 In the ninth, Frampton landed two left hooks to the body, forcing McCreary to again take a knee.
 He again beat the referee's count to see out the remainder of the fight on his feet.
 After the ten-round contest was complete, Frampton was announced as the winner by unanimous decision, with all three judges scoring the bout 100–88.
 In the post-fight interview, when asked about a potential match up with WBO junior-lightweight champion Jamel Herring, who was sitting ringside, Frampton said, "I know he's a champ.
 I just want to fight for a world title next.
 I want to be involved in big fights.
 I would love the opportunity to fight Jamel.
 I'm not the champion.
 He's the champion."